Mad4Viz/Lara_Winning_Templates/README.md

 └── README.md
 ```

-### Problems Encoutered and Solved
+### Problems Encountered and Solved
-- **Tableau Public Limitation**: Users can copy template text directly from Dashboard, which could not be done with Tableau Worksheet.
-Moreover, I wanted to avoid using export feature, which would make a poor user experiance.
+- **Tableau Public Limitation**: Users can copy template text directly from Dashboard, which cannot be done with Tableau Worksheet.
+Moreover, I wanted to avoid using export feature, which would make a poor user experience.
-- **Notion URL Issues**: Notion URls expire after a time period, which prompted to find a new place to store images which could be linked to Tableau
+- **Notion URL Issues**: Notion URLs expire after a period, prompting the need to find a new place to store images which could be linked to Tableau
 - **Category Management**: Needed to organise templates into categories for ease of use in Tableau

 ### Category Breakdown